crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

 echo "http://$(kubectl get workload test-workload -o jsonpath='{.status.service.loadBalancer.ingress[0].ip}')"
 ```

-Paste that URL into your browser and you should see WordPress running and ready for you to walk through the setup experience.
-You may need to wait a few minutes for this to become active in the AWS load balancer.
+Paste that URL into your browser and you should see WordPress running and ready for you to walk through its setup experience.
+You may need to wait a few minutes for this to become accessible via the AWS load balancer.

-## Connect to your EKSCluster (optional)
+## Connecting to your EKSCluster (optional)

 Requires:
  * awscli